binalyze/air-mcp/README.md

 - **E-Discovery Patterns** - List available e-discovery patterns for detecting different file types.
 - **Policy Management** - List, create, update, and delete policies in your organization.
 - **Policy Match Statistics** - See which policies apply to your assets based on various criteria.
-- **Task Assignments** - View all assignments for a specific task by its ID.
+- **Task Assignment Management** - View and manage task assignments.

 ## Overview